zdravkov/kendo-docs/web/grid/how-to/Layout/font-awesome-icons-in-custom-grid-command-buttons.md

 ---
-title: FontAwesome icons in custom Kendo UI Grid command buttons
+title: FontAwesome icons in custom command buttons
-page_title: FontAwesome icons in custom Kendo UI Grid command buttons
+page_title: FontAwesome icons in custom command buttons
-description: FontAwesome icons in custom Kendo UI Grid command buttons
+description: FontAwesome icons in custom command buttons
 ---

 The following runnable sample demonstrates how to use FontAwesome icons inside a Kendo UI Grid custom command button.